harrymac1972/regex_tut/gist-template.md

 ## Summary

 While this guide should be fairly comprehensive, I will add extra focus on a challenge I have personally had in my business.
 Matching patterns for dates.
-The combinations of dates from Canada, UK, and the US is truly surprising once one realizes how many need to be used.
+The combinations of Regex Exprissions needed for dates from Canada, UK, and the US is truly surprising once one realizes how many need to be used.

 ## Table of Contents